G-Fidalgo/MyMarkers/README.md

 >![Landing](https://res.cloudinary.com/dtiirrgu1/image/upload/v1552911853/LogOut.png "Landing")

 ## Comming features
->As you can see there are many improvements to develope on the app
+As you can see we are already developing some improvements in order to finish our MVP, the main goals are to:

 * Search for other users and show their points
 * Add to the user markers other user markers or save them on a fav list